prs-eth/U-TILISE/README.md

 - `/path/to/config_file.yaml` is the YAML configuration file specifying all runtime arguments.
 - `--save_dir` specifies the output directory.

-All training hyperparameters are predefined in [default.yaml](configs/default.yaml), set to the values utilized in the main experiments of the paper.
+All training hyperparameters are predefined in [default.yaml](configs/default.yaml) and set to the values used in the main experiments of the paper.
 If a parameter is specified in `/path/to/config_file.yaml`, it will override the default value.

 To view all available training options, run: